near/docs/docs/bos/tutorial/indexer-tutorials/feed-indexer.md

 Next, you can call the `fetchGraphQL` function with the appropriate parameters and process the results.

-Here's the complete code snippet for a BOS component using the _Hype Indexer_:
+Here's the complete code snippet for a BOS component using the _Feed Indexer_:

 ```js
 const QUERYAPI_ENDPOINT = `https://near-queryapi.api.pagoda.co/v1/graphql/`;